Updated 12:15 PM, Friday, November 21.

-Last summer, Mr. Nichols hosted a special screening of The Graduate, the 1967 film for which he won an Oscar, at the Martha’s Vineyard Film Center.
+Last summer, Mr. Nichols hosted a special screening of “The Graduate,” the 1967 film for which he won an Oscar, at the Martha’s Vineyard Film Center.

-“He was very frail when he came to the film center,” said founder and executive director Richard Paradise Thursday morning.
+“He was very frail when he came to the film center,” founder and executive director Richard Paradise said Thursday morning.
 “But he had great enthusiasm.
 He was planning on coming back to the film center next summer to do some more questions and answers on films that inspired him as a young director.
 The audience just loved Mike, how open he was.
 I’ve already heard from two or three people who were there, reflecting on that evening.”

 Mr. Paradise remembers the legendary film and stage director as a man whose humanity showed in his work, as well as his private life.

 “Very lovely, very sweet,” Mr. Paradise said.
-“Both he and Diane were such a wonderful couple, there was such an aura of love between them.
+“He and Diane were such a wonderful couple, there was such an aura of love between them.
 He was so passionate about his craft.
 He was a great friend of the Vineyard.
 They loved coming here and relaxing, getting away from the big city environment.”

-“Mike Nichols and Diane Sawyer have been tremendous supporters of MVCS through the years,” said Nell Coogan, MVCS director of development and community relations.
-“They also attended many Possible Dreams Auction events when Art Buchwald was our auctioneer and the staff at MVCS and Possible Dream Auction committee members were saddened by the news today.”
+Martha’s Vineyard Community Services (MVCS) also benefited from his generosity.
+“Mike Nichols and Diane Sawyer were tremendous supporters of MVCS through the years,” said Nell Coogan, MVCS director of development and community relations.
+“They also attended many Possible Dreams Auction events when Art Buchwald was our auctioneer, and the staff at MVCS and Possible Dream Auction committee members were saddened by the news today.”

-In addition to his wife, Ms. Sawyer, Mr. Nichols is survived by two daughters, Daisy and Jenny, and a son Max.
+In addition to his wife, Ms. Sawyer, Mr. Nichols is survived by two daughters, Daisy and Jenny, and a son, Max.
 He is also survived by a brother, Bob Nichols, and four grandchildren.

 This story has been updated to reflect the addition of quotes from MJ Bruder-Munafo and Alexandra Styron.